-The distance from the starter wall to the line will be the width of the plank used on first row, the 1/2" expansion space.
+The distance from the starter wall to the line will be the width of the plank used on first row, the expansion space.
 Mark these points and snap a chalk line (as shown) parallel to your starting wall.
-Be sure to maintain proper gap around all vertical obstructions, e.g. newel posts, raised hearths, upright pipes, etc. Install the flooring with the tongue side facing away from the starting wall (use long straight planks for the first two rows).
+Be sure to maintain proper gap around all vertical obstructions, e.g. newel posts, raised hearths, upright pipes, etc.

-Use wedged spacers to maintain minimum expansion gap between the flooring and the walls.
-Place spacers adjacent to each plank joint, and at the beginning and end of each row.
+Use spacers to maintain the recommended expansion gap between the flooring and the walls.
+Place spacers adjacent to each plank joint and at the beginning and end of each row.
+This will lock-in assembled panels and prevent shifting during installation.